hilmicanguven/MNIST-Digit-Recognition/README.md

 ## Requirements & Dependencies
 * We build our algorithm using "Anaconda Environment" on Jupyter Notebook.
-* Required packages and libraries are given as txt file (bio-enc.txt).
+* Required packages and libraries are given as txt file (bio-env.txt).
 You can directly create environment and activate like this:

   ```bash
   conda env create --file bio-env.txt